StefanIvemo/stefanivemo.github.io/_posts/2020-11-08-Get started with Virtual WAN deployments using ARM Templates.md

 ### defaultRouteTable

-The `defaultRouteTable` is created with the Virtual WAN Hub and are used by all branch connections by default.
+The `defaultRouteTable` is created with the Virtual Hub and are used by all branch connections by default.
 I want to make sure that all traffic between On-Premises and Azure is routed through Azure Firewall and to achieve that a static route must be added.
 I like to reserve a CIDR block dedicated for a specific Azure region.
 I use this for the Virtual Hub (or Virtual Network Hub for a traditional topology) and all connected VNets in the specified region.
 This simplifies routing between regions and regional firewalls.
 In this example I add a static route with destination **10.0.0.0/16** and next hop Azure Firewall.

 `dependsOn: Virtual Hub, Azure Firewall`